15 unique nature sites, stretching from Skagen to Bornholm, form Denmark's Nature canon. One of them is right by the Little Belt ...

 In 1930 Trelde Næs was sold again.
 It was then owned for years by Ane Ryholt who became known as the Queen of the Ness.
 Ane Ryholt was a headstrong character who guarded her personal life so much, that she eventually closed off Trelde Næs to the public and had gates and barbed wire fences installed around the estate.
 There were rumours that Ane kept guard dogs and sometimes threatened trespassers with a hunting rifle.
 Others claim she was kind and helpful as long as her privacy was respected.
 Ane Ryholt was in charge of a number of successful restaurants in Copenhagen and Trelde Næs was initially her summer residence.
 Later she moved permanently to her beloved estate and lived there until she died.
 She had sold the property a few years prior to her death, but the sale was conditioned by her right to stay until she died.
 Her ashes were spread on the lawn by the main house Troldehuset and a few years later the municipality placed a bust to mark her final resting place.

 Today the beautiful area is open to the public.
 Troldehuset (the Troll House) is used mainly for school trips.
 The bus 6 stops at the parking lot right by the forest.
-From the bus stop there is easy access to the beach and three marked paths through the forest.
-The paths are 1, 2 and 3 km and marked with red, yellow and blue.
+From the bus stop there is easy access to the beach.
 You can acquire a brochure about Trelde Næs at the library in Fredericia.